cometaj2/haillo/README.rst

 Related HCLI Projects
 ---------------------

-- hcli_core, an HCLI Connector that can be used to expose a REST API that behaves as a CLI, via hypertext [2]
+- hcli_core, an HCLI Connector that can be used to expose a REST API that behaves as a CLI [2]

-- huckle is a CLI, and python library, that can act as an impostor for any CLI expressed via hypertext [3]
+- huckle is a CLI, and python library, that can act as an impostor for any CLI expressed via hypertext command line interface (HCLI) semantics [3]

-- hcli-hai, a python package wrapper that contains an HCLI sample application (hai); hai is an HCLI for interacting with Anthropic's Claude models via terminal input and output streams.
+- hcli_hai, a python package wrapper that contains an HCLI sample application (hai); hai is an HCLI for interacting with Anthropic's Claude models via terminal input and output streams.
 [4]

 [2] https://github.com/cometaj2/hcli_core